 Any transactions that would constitute a change in control of any of TRV's insurance subsidiaries would generally require prior approval by the insurance departments of the states in which the insurance subsidiaries are domiciled or commercially domiciled.
-They may also require pre-acquisition notification in those states that have adopted pre-acquisition notification provisions and in which such insurance subsidiaries are admitted to transact business.
+Pre-acquisition notification may also be required in those states that have adopted pre-acquisition notification provisions and in which such insurance subsidiaries are admitted to transact business.

-Two of TRV's insurance subsidiaries and its operations at Lloyd's are domiciled in the United Kingdom and one of its insurance subsidiaries is domiciled in the Republic of Ireland.
+One of TRV's insurance subsidiaries and its operations at Lloyd's are domiciled in the United Kingdom and one of its insurance subsidiaries is domiciled in the Republic of Ireland.
 Insurers in the United Kingdom and the Republic of Ireland are subject to change of control restrictions, including approval of the PRA and FCA and of the Central Bank of Ireland, respectively.
 TRV's insurance subsidiaries domiciled in, or authorized to conduct insurance business in, Canada are also subject to regulatory change of control restrictions, including approval of OSFI.
-TRV's Brazilian joint venture is subject to regulatory change of control and other share transfer restrictions, including approval of SUSEP.
+TRV's Brazilian joint venture is subject to regulatory change of control and other share transfer restrictions, including approval of the Superintendência de Seguros Privados (SUSEP).